Brain size: Sex

 Average brain weight for males and females over lifespan.
 From the study Changes in brain weights during the span of human life.

-A human baby's brain at birth averages 369 cm^{3 }and increases, during the first year of life, to about 961 cm^{3}, after which the growth rate declines.
+A human baby's brain at birth averages 369 cm3 and increases, during the first year of life, to about 961 cm3, after which the growth rate declines.
 Brain volume peaks at the teenage years, and after the age of 40 it begins declining at 5% per decade, speeding up around 70.
 Average adult male brain weight is 1345 g, while an adult female has an average brain weight of 1222 g.
 (This does not take into account neuron density nor brain-to-body mass ratio; men on average also have larger bodies than women.)
 Males have been found to have on average greater cerebral, cerebellar and cerebral cortical lobar volumes, except possibly left parietal.
 The gender differences in size vary by more specific brain regions.
 Studies have tended to indicate that men have a relatively larger amygdala and hypothalamus, while women have a relatively larger caudate and hippocampi.
 When covaried for intracranial volume, height, and weight, Kelly (2007) indicates women have a higher percentage of gray matter, whereas men have a higher percentage of white matter and cerebrospinal fluid.
 There is high variability between individuals in these studies, however.

 However, Yaki (2011) found no statistically significant gender differences in the gray matter ratio for most ages (grouped by decade), except in the 3rd and 6th decades of life in the sample of 758 women and 702 men aged 20–69.
 The average male in their third decade (ages 20–29) had a significantly higher gray matter ratio than the average female of the same age group.
 In contrast, among subjects in their sixth decade, the average woman had a significantly larger gray matter ratio, though no meaningful difference was found among those in their 7th decade of life.